samarthpatilML/samarthpatilML/README.md

 # Samarth Patil

 ## 💫 About me:
-👨‍🔬 Exploring new technologies and developing business solutions
+👨‍🔬 Exploring new technologie and developing business solutions
 🔭 Currently working on ML and OpenCV
 👯 Looking to collaborate on Python
 🤝 Seeking help with a startup project